-Course Number(s) AFST 493 Formal Title Service Learning: Race and Social Advocacy Transcript Title (≤30c) Service Learning Recommended Course Preparation Lower level SS course Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-AFST 100 of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable for additional credit?
-Yes X No Max.
+Course Number(s) AFST 493 Formal Title Service Learning: Race and Social Advocacy Transcript Title (≤30c) Service Learning Recommended Course Preparation AFST 100 plus a Lower level SS course (with at least a C grade in each) Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+AFST 100 (earn a C or better grade) of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable for additional credit? ☐ Yes X☐ No Max.
 Total Credits 3.0 This should be equal to the number of credits for courses that cannot be repeated for credit.
-For courses that may be repeated for credits for a 3 credit course that may be repeated for credits for a 3 credit course that may be taken a second time for time.
+For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
+E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
-Grading Method(s) X Reg (A-F) Audit Pass-Fail
+Grading Method(s) X□ Reg (A-F) □ Audit □ Pass-Fail